ChrisRogers-QDoc/ChrisRogers-QDoc.github.io/README.md

   COMP 3040 at the University of Manitoba.
   ```
   - Edit your `github_username` and `twitter_username` if you wish to.
-- You can delete the `_posts` folder from the project, as well as the file called `about.markdown`
+4. You can delete the `_posts` folder from the project, as well as the file called `about.markdown`
-- Run `
+5. Run `bundler exec jekyll serve` and validate that your project looks the way you want it to, then press `ctrl+c` in the terminal/command prompt before continuing to the next steps.

 ### Uploading to GitHub Pages
+> Why use source control?
+Source control, or as Etter puts it, "Distributed Version Control", is useful for increasing the contribution to any project you're working on.
+Often this can be overkill for most documentation projects, but it is important to learn how Source Control works, especially if you are going to be working with software developers!
+Source control is especially helpful when the documentation you're writing is being stored in the same place as the project you're writing it for, so that all of the people working on the project are able to see and work on the documentation as well if need be.
 - Navigate and login to [GitHub](https://github.com/) and create a new repository by clicking on the green "New" button located on the left of your screen: ![image](https://user-images.githubusercontent.com/97467354/159386878-4fcb4042-23d0-4e06-86c7-f4d5ba0303d8.png)
 - When prompted to name the repository, name it `{your github account name}.github.io`, as this is required by GitHub Pages.
 - Optionally you can initialize the repository with a README.md, as well as providing a short description of what the repository is for.
 Leave everything else as default.